DeepRahangdale/Serverless-Application-AWS/README.md

 ### Create DynamoDB Table

-Create the DynamoDB table that the Lambda function uses.
+Amazon DynamoDB is a fully managed, serverless, key-value NoSQL database designed to run high-performance applications at any scale.
+DynamoDB offers built-in security, continuous backups, automated multi-Region replication, in-memory caching, and data import and export tools.Create the DynamoDB table that the Lambda function uses.

 **To create a DynamoDB table**